kuennethgroup/organic_battery_predictor/README.md

 # Organic Battery Predictor 🔋

-This repository is based on our published work, bringing AI to the forefront of battery material discovery! ✨
+This repository is based on our published work, bringing AI to the forefront of organic battery material discovery! ✨

 ---